LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/type_error_2.rst.txt

    type_error(Type, Culprit)

 Throws a type error.
 Used when the type of an argument is incorrect.
 For example, trying ot use a non-callable term as a message.
 This built-in method is declared private and thus cannot be used as a message to an object.
-Calling this predicate is equivalent to the following sequence of calls:
+Calling this predicate is equivalent to the following sequence of goals:

 ::